sjregan/cordova-plugin-dbcopy/README.md

 Add a prepopulated SQLite database in your Phonegap/Cordova Android and iOS app.

+This is a fork of [https://github.com/an-rahulpandey/cordova-plugin-dbcopy](cordova-plugin-dbcopy) with the addition of an exists function to check whether a database has already been copied to the default app directory.
+This has **not** been tested on Andrioid.

 ###Note

 The database file may have extensions or not for e.g the db file name would be sample.db or sample.sqlite or sample.
 It doesn't matter what is the file extension, just remember to use the whole filename with extensions(if having one otherwise not) as a paramter when passing to the plugin methods.